The experts in boutique travel To Peru and South America

 When to book your Inca Trail permit

 Therefore, the ideal window to book your permits depends greatly on when you are planning to travel to Peru.
-These are our recommendations for when to book based on past years’ experience.
+These are our recommendations for when to book.

-May to August is the high season not just for the Inca Trail, but also for Cusco and Machu Picchu.
-The longer you wait to book permits, hotels, flights, and trains, the fewer options you will have in terms of availability.
+May to September is the peak season, not only for the Inca Trail but also for Cusco and Machu Picchu.
+The longer you delay booking permits, accommodations, flights, and trains, the more limited your options will become in terms of availability.

-In the low season, permits for select dates remain available until several weeks or even days before.
-Nonetheless, if your heart is set on trekking the Inca Trail, you should begin making arrangements to secure your permit as soon as you know your travel dates.
-Note that once your permit is purchased you cannot change the date.
-Inca Trail permits are also non-transferrable and non-refundable.
+During the low season, permits for certain dates may still be available until just weeks or even days before the trek.
+However, if you're determined to hike the Inca Trail, it's best to secure your permit as soon as you have your travel dates.
+Keep in mind that once a permit is purchased, the date cannot be changed.
+Inca Trail permits are also non-transferable and non-refundable.

-Note that the Inca Trail closes every year for the entire month of February.
-This is not only for scheduled maintenance, but it also avoids the worst of the rainy season.
+Note that the Inca Trail closes annually for the entire month of February.
+This is not only for scheduled maintenance but also to avoid the heaviest part of the rainy season.

 About the author